ParBLiSS/FastANI/README.md

 ```
 Again, QUERY\_LIST and REFERENCE\_LIST are files containing paths to genomes, one per line.

 In all above use cases, OUTPUT\_FILE will contain space delimited row(s) with query genome, reference genome, ANI value, count of bidirectional fragment mappings, and total query fragments.
 Additional log is printed to stderr.
-Two genome assemblies are provided in [data](data) folder to do an example run.
+Two genome assemblies are provided in [data](data) folder to do a quick test run.

 We suggest users to do minimal quality check of their input genome assemblies (both reference and query), especially the N50 be ≥10 Kbp.